pfrazee/electron-app-env/README.md

 This repo is based on https://github.com/szwacz/electron-boilerplate.
 Check that repo to get more information on the structure and scripts.

+## Howto Write an App

+Refer to [test/apps/hello-world](./test/apps/hello-world) for help.

+Create a standard node project, with a `package.json` and `index.js`.
+In the `package.json`, include an "ultra" attribute at the toplevel.
+For now, it's value just needs to be truthy.

 ## API